DSC-TCET/Github-for-beginners/Github Session.md

 |------------------------|-------------------------------------|
 | <img src="https://content.codecademy.com/articles/Git-and-GitHub-Desktop/what-is-git-repo.jpg" width="500"> | <img src="imgs/github.png" width="500"> |

+  Now that you have created your local github repo, push it to github.
+It will allow others to see your work and for collaborations.
+You can view your local repo now on github and share it with others.

 | Publish your repo to remote | Published on github |
 |-----------------------------|-------------------------------------|
 | <img src="imgs/github4.png" width="500"> | <img src="imgs/github5.png" width="500"> |